Uintah/Uintah/StandAlone/inputs/Wasatch/TurbulenceVerification/readme.txt

 ---------------
 METHOD 1
 ---------------
-In general, you will only need to work with the function energy_spectrum_plot_all.
-All other Matlab scripts include helper functions that are used by energy_spectrum_plot_all.
-To use this energy_spectrum_plot_all, follow these steps:
+In general, you will only need to work with the function plot_energy_spectrum_all.
+All other Matlab scripts include helper functions that are used by plot_energy_spectrum_all.
+To use this plot_energy_spectrum_all, follow these steps:

 1. Run your turbulent flow simulation